keptn-contrib/dynatrace-service/documentation/event-forwarding-to-dynatrace-to-specific-entities.md

 ### How attach rules are created

 * Version information is not provided for dynatrace-service
-    * either default attach rules are used, as described [here](event-forwarding-to-dynatrace.md#targeting-specific-entities-using-attach-rules), or
+    * either default attach rules are used, as described in the section [targeting specific entities using attach rules](event-forwarding-to-dynatrace.md#targeting-specific-entities-using-attach-rules), or
     * user provided attach rules are used if available
 * Version information is available
     * if *Process Group Instance* IDs could be retrieved, then